jona-sassenhagen/statfail/simulation/about.md

 Another Python-based simulation will soon be made available on Binder, but the preliminary code is already in the GitHub repository.

-A more comprehensive aggregrate, static simulation showing the effects across many settings of the simulation parameters simultaneously will be made available on RPubs in the near future.
+A more comprehensive aggregrate, static simulation showing the effects across many settings of the simulation parameters simultaneously is available on [RPubs](http://rpubs.com/palday/statfail).

 # Copyright
 Shiny app, including R code and accompanying Markdown text, is copyright 2016, Phillip M. Alday.